athyuttamre/accessible-facebook-ui/README.md

 and add <script type="text/javascript" src="js/dwell_gist.js"></script>  to the html For more, see the dwell example

+ADDED TO DWELL
+Dwell will now change the background color of the clicked element.
+It takes a color as an optional third argument, it defaults to 'facebook blue'.
+<script src="http://code.jquery.com/ui/1.10.4/jquery-ui.js"></script> must be added to get the color change properties

 ### ATTY and MICHAEL To-Do

 - Implement SimplePost with new architecture